1 March 2026

 Spruce trees

-• May not have enough data to do a random effects analysis
+• May not have enough data to do a mixed model

 • Our statistical inference is then limited to the areas we studied